marick/nh/prototypes/p003_test_first/JARGON.md

 *Affordance Land* by receiving incoming *affordances* and acting (on the output side) to produce new affordances.

+#### Out edge

+An out edge determines where a *pulse* sent from a cluster will go.
+Different types of clusters will be sent along different out edges.
+That is, pulse routing depends on both the originating cluster and the pulse type.

 #### Perception Edge

 A type of *cluster* that receives an *affordance* (a *pulse*) from